suhasmaddali/suhasmaddali/README.md

 ## 💼🎒 My Portfolio Overview:

-Unlock the full potential of my expertise in __machine learning__ and __deep learning__ by exploring the projects I've completed.
-The links to these projects can be found below, and I invite you to dive deeper into the details of each project by reading the comprehensive descriptions at the bottom of this website.
-From __image recognition__ to __natural language processing__, my portfolio showcases the diversity and depth of my knowledge.
-I invite you to peruse the summary of my portfolio below and see for yourself the impact of my work.
+Unlock my expertise in __machine learning__ and __deep learning__ by exploring my completed projects.
+Links are below.
+I invite you to read the detailed descriptions at the bottom of this website.
+My portfolio shows diversity and depth of knowledge in __image recognition__, __natural language processing__ and more.
+Take a look at the summary below to see the impact of my work.

 <img src = "https://github.com/suhasmaddali/Images/blob/main/New%20Intro%20Gif%20Image.gif" width = 1000 height = 400/>